 Executive Director, Polsky Center; Adjunct Assistant Professor of Entrepreneurship

 Starr Marcello, AM ’04, MBA ’17, oversees the strategic development of the Polsky Center and works with University of Chicago students, faculty, and staff to launch the next generation of high-impact ventures as the Polsky Center’s executive director.
 She has been with the Center since 2005.

-She runs the Edward L. Kaplan New Venture Challenge (NVC), which awards over $500K in funding and services to top entrepreneurial companies each year.
-This year the NVC is celebrating 22 years and is ranked the #1 university accelerator program in the nation.
+She runs the Edward L. Kaplan New Venture Challenge (NVC), which awards over $1 million in funding and services to top entrepreneurial companies each year.
+This year the NVC is celebrating 23 years and is recognized as a university accelerator program in the nation.
 Since 1996, the NVC has fostered more than 800 startups, with 230+ that are still in operation and growing strong, has created thousands of jobs, and has produced exits of over $13 billion, including Grubhub (NYSE: GRUB) and Braintree (acquired by eBay’s PayPal for $800 million).
 In 2017, Starr testified before the U.S. Congress’ Committee on Small Business on the merits of accelerator programs for job creation and economic development.

 With funding from the National Science Foundation, Starr launched the Polsky Center I-Corps Program and helped designate the University of Chicago as an official I-Corps site in 2014.
 Through this interdisciplinary program, Starr teaches elements of the customer development process and human-centered design to researchers and technologists on campus with the goal of helping teams test the commercial viability of their STEM (science, technology, engineering, and math) projects.

 Starr spends her free time teaching entrepreneurship to high school students.
 She sits on the Executive Advisory Board of TechWeek and is a board member for United States Association for Small Business and Entrepreneurship (USABE).